TomasBoda/library-management-system/docs/documentation.md

 ### Action State
 This state represents a state where a custom action is executed after its successful walk through.

-Its children are of type `InputState`, whose inputs are stored in the `ActionState` and are processed after successful walk through.
+Its children are of type `InputState`, whose inputs are stored in the `ActionState` and are processed after successful retrieval of all user inputs.

 It implements the `next` method in the following way.
 ```java